Cinolar Side Effects

 Note: This page contains information about the side effects of triamcinolone topical.
 Some of the dosage forms included on this document may not apply to the brand name Cinolar.

 Not all side effects for Cinolar may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to triamcinolone topical: topical application cream, topical application lotion, topical application ointment, topical application spray

-Along with its needed effects, triamcinolone topical (the active ingredient contained in Cinolar) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by triamcinolone topical (the active ingredient contained in Cinolar).
+In the event that any of these side effects do occur, they may require medical attention.

 - Blistering, burning, crusting, dryness, or flaking of the skin

 - itching, scaling, severe redness, soreness, or swelling of the skin

 - thinning of the skin with easy bruising, especially when used on the face or where the skin folds together (e.g. between the fingers)

 Some of the side effects that can occur with triamcinolone topical may not need medical attention.
 As your body adjusts to the medicine during treatment these side effects may go away.
 Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
 If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:Incidence not known